abouchard-ds/QA.d/README.md

 - Columns headers are stripped from the dataset;
     - Insert ```TICKER,DATE,OPEN,HIGH,LOW,CLOSE,ADJ_CLOSE,VOLUME``` in first row if needed;
 - Off-trading days (stock markets closed) don't appear in the file;
-- The best data resolution offered by Y!Finance is *Daily Freq*;
+- The best data resolution offered by Y!Finance with this method is *Daily Freq*;
 - Line feed is Unix '\n';

 Raw content example :